AirshipCMS/Docs/Development-Guide.md

 First, create or navigate to the desired project directory in your terminal.
 This is where all the files for your site will live locally.

-Run the `airship login mysite` command, where _subdomain_ is the subdomain of your site.
+Run the `airship login mysite` command, where _mysite_ is the subdomain of your site.

 If this is a new directory, you will be asked to set the current directory to your sites project root.
 Enter `y` if this is okay.